BubbyBabur/bubbybabur.github.io/README.md

 # BubbyBabur.github.io

-Ooga booga caveman tries out react and p5js at the same time wHaT cOuLd PoSsIbLy gO wRoNg
+Ooga booga caveman tries out react and p5js at the same time.
+This is fine.
+Obviously, no bugs at all.

 > https://bubbybabur.github.io/